IBE160/SG-Gruppe-A/docs/ux-design-specification.md

 *   **Success:** #16a34a (positive feedback)
 *   **Error:** #dc2626 (negative feedback)
 *   **Neutral:** Grayscale (for backgrounds, text, borders)

+**Color Accessibility:**
+*   All text and UI elements will be checked to ensure they meet a minimum contrast ratio of 4.5:1 (WCAG AA) against their background.

 **Typography System:**
 *   **Font Families:** Clean sans-serif for body and headings (e.g., system font stack or a font like Inter/Roboto).
 Monospace for code/technical elements.